junh1024/Reaper-Surround/README.md

 We are going to kill 2 birds with 1 stone, and install FFMPEG for [REAPER](https://www.reaper.fm/download.php) (so that you can open arbitrary video files in REAPER) and Windows (so that you can run FFMPEG commands in windows).
 I've not tested this exact version or process, as I've already got the equivalent set up via other means.

 1. Download [FFMPEG](https://github.com/GyanD/codexffmpeg/releases/download/4.4/ffmpeg-4.4-full_build-shared.zip)
 2. Inside the zip, there is a bin folder with exes & DLLs.
-Extract these to your REAPER Plugins folder, which might be C:\Program Files\REAPER\Plugins or C:\Program Files\REAPER\Installdata\Plugins .
+Extract these to your REAPER User Plugins folder, which might be C:\Program Files\REAPER\UserPlugins or C:\Program Files\REAPER\Installdata\Plugins .
 Whichever exists, depending on how & where you installed REAPER
 3. Add the REAPER Plugins folder to your [Windows User Path Environment Variable](https://windowsloop.com/install-ffmpeg-windows-10/) .
 Start from step 3.3 of the guide
 4. Open REAPER , and edit your clips as necessary
 5. Press shift-? to open the actions pallete